gabenespoli/resampling/README.md

 sampled <- RSSample(rating, stimulus)
 ```

-The package also provides a loop wrapper for `RSSample`, creatively called `RSSampleLoop`.
+The tool also provides a loop wrapper for `RSSample`, creatively called `RSSampleLoop`.
 In our case, we had many different ratings for each stimulus, and wanted to sample separately for each rating-type and stimulus.
 Simply pass a factor as the second argument to `RSSampleLoop` to have the tool loop through the unique values in that factor.
 You can also provide a directory where the sampled data for each will be saved as an .Rda file.

 ```R
 sampled <- RSSampleLoop(rating, trait, stimulus)